Katharine Smith Salisbury: Life in Illinois

 After Katharine's brothers Joseph and Hyrum were killed, the Salisburys moved to Nauvoo to be with the other members of the Smith family.
 Like the other members of the Smith family, they did not endorse the leadership of Brigham Young and refused to follow him to the Salt Lake Valley; this was based largely on her strong belief that the church should be led by a member of the Smith family.

 Later, the Salisburys settled in Fountain Green, Illinois, where Katharine would live for the rest of her life.
 In 1853, Wilkins Jenkins Salisbury died of typhoid fever; they were the parents of eight children.
 On May 3, 1857, she married Joseph Younger; they eventually divorced, though it is not known when this took place.
 They had no children together.
 After the divorce, Katharine retained the surname Salisbury for the rest of her life.

 RLDS Church member

 In 1873, based on her 1830 baptism, Salisbury was received as a member of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church), which was headed by her nephew Joseph Smith III.
 She was an active member for the remainder of her life, often traveling to RLDS Church conferences in Lamoni, Iowa, and Independence, Missouri.
 RLDS Church leaders often invited her to sit on the platform at church meetings because she was regarded as a living link to the early days of the church.

-Salisbury was the longest-lived sibling of Joseph Smith; she was frequently sought out for interviews and recollections by RLDS Church members and members of the Church of Jesus Christ of Latter-day Saints.
-She died in Fountain Green, Illinois.
+Salisbury was the longest-lived sibling of Joseph Smith; she was frequently sought out for interviews and recollections by RLDS Church members and members of The Church of Jesus Christ of Latter-day Saints.
+She died in Fountain Green, Illinois, and she is buried in Webster, Illinois.
 As of 2005, she had 92 known descendants.